moam/moam.github.io/about.md

 * I am not a web designer, front-end developer, illustrator or a freelancer.
 * I am not a part time or professional musician.
 I can't even play an instrument.
 * I don't like coffee or any other caffeinated beverage and have never been to Starbucks.
-* Twitter and Facebook are a load of shite and totally pointless.
+* ~~Twitter and~~ Facebook ~~are~~ is a load of shite and totally pointless.
+Hey I'm allowed to change my opinion you know.
 * I am not an ex-Navy Seal and have no experience of weapons and tactics.

 There, that's covered most of the cliches.

 I live in beautiful Northumberland on the North East coast of England.
-When I'm not working, which is a major inconvenience, I love to go on long walks with my family and dog, who's called Molly, in the coast and countryside of Northumberland.
+When I'm not working, which is a major inconvenience, I love to go on long walks ~~with my family and dog, who's called Molly,~~ along the coast and in the countryside of Northumberland.
 I also enjoy music, bird watching, intelligent TV and reading.

 ##### The History